Ironhack-Archive/movies-interview-challenge/README.md

 Push your code to a public repository on your GitHub account and send its URL via email.
 We'll check the code quality and reach out to schedule your code review.

 ## Introduction
 You are the CTO of a small disruptive startup in stealth mode with a single objective: to take down IMDB.
-You're hoping that your first technology decision will be an impactful one: your application will use JavaScript everywhere!
+You're hoping that your first technology decision will be an impactful one: **your application will use JavaScript everywhere**!
 JavaScript is on the rise, so what can go wrong?

 ## Technologies